orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 - Fetching the comments on a piece of notes
 - Getting comments in a chronological order for a specific piece of notes.

-The last will be very helpful to those poor UI Designers, who have to translate this data structure into pleasant UI.
+The last will be very helpful to UI Designers who have to translate this data structure into pleasant UI.